 “I am happy because I set my personal best.
 The wind affected my race.
 I am happy to score a double as the men’s winner Lokomwa is my training partner,” said Murigi

-About 6000 runners took part in the half marathon itself while no less than around 50,000 runners took to the streets for the popular non-competitive Stramilano mass-race.
+About 6000 runners took part in the half marathon itself while about 50,000 runners took to the streets for the popular non-competitive Stramilano mass race.